 Sleep on your back

-When you sleep on your back, your face doesn’t get “smooshed” by your pillow and you don’t wake up with sleep lines.
-Which is all well and good, but I’ve always slept on my side, and I find it absolutely impossible to train myself to sleep any other way, for any length of time.
+The only guaranteed way to prevent sleep wrinkles, then, is to sleep on your back.
+When you do that, your face doesn’t get “smooshed” by your pillow and you don’t wake up with sleep lines… which is all well and good IF you’re able to train yourself to do that.
+Because I’ve always slept on my side, and I find it absolutely impossible to train myself to sleep any other way, for any length of time.
 Even if I do manage to drift off on my back, at some point during the night, I’ll move onto my side with a blissful sigh of relief – and wake up the next morning with a jagged scar on my forehead.
 FAIL.

 The Save My Face Pillow. is a croissant-shaped pillow which prevents sleep lines by basically suspending your face between the two edges of the “croissant”.
 It DOES work – but only if you can managed to keep your face in exactly the right position, all night long.
 You can guess how that works out, can’t you?
-And, I mean, it’s actually easier than you’d think: I’ve been using this for a couple of years now, and most of the time it works.
-Other times, though, I wake up with the pillow under my chin and and a deep line on my forehead- and any time I forget to use it, I have the best night’s sleep ever, so take from that what you will.
+And, I mean, it’s actually easier than you’d think: I used this for a couple of years, and most of the time it worked.
+Other times, though, I’d wake up with the pillow under my chin and and a deep line on my forehead- and any time I forgot to use it, I’d have the best night’s sleep ever, so take from that what you will.